 Nursing & Healthcare Innovation, PhD

-1. Why get a PhD in nursing and health care innovation?
+1. Why get a PhD in nursing and healthcare innovation?

 2. Is a nursing degree required to apply to the program?

 No, a nursing degree is not required.
 While many students who apply to the program have nursing degrees, students from health and behavioral health-related fields are also eligible to apply.
-It is up to each applicant to make a case for how their educational background has prepared them for the Nursing and Health Innovation PhD program.
+It is up to each applicant to make a case for how their educational background has prepared them for the Nursing and Healthcare Innovation PhD program.

 3. Is full-time enrollment required?

 Most students enroll full-time to promote timely completion of the program and continuity in the development of research.
 However, there is a part-time option which requires a minimum of 6 credit hours per semester.

 4. Can students work full-time and be successful in the program?

 On admission, we ask students to work only part time, if at all, to maximize their chances of success.
 Based on our previous experience, the most successful students focus strongly on their program of study, with work taking a secondary place.
 Students who choose to work full-time after admission are often at higher risk for academic problems and program dropout.